wandb/weave/docs/docs/guides/cookbooks/tutorial-feedback.md

 ```bash
 pip install weave openai streamlit
 ```
+We'll also use `requests` and `asyncio`.
+We will refer to the following Weave workspace where we created a `RagModel` from scratch based on a `faiss` vectorstore.
+Check out THIS WORKSPACE REF and THIS CODEBASE REF for more details.

 ## 1. Gathering User Feedback from Production
 The code discussed in this chapter can be found in `chatbot.py`.